 Freesat is a BBC and ITV digital service that offers more free channels as compared to Freeview and is accessible through a satellite dish.
-However, you might wonder, “how do I get Freesat on my LG TV,” especially if you don’t have any clue if your TV can get the free channels.
+But how do you get it on your LG TV?

 If you don’t know how to get Freesat on your LG TV, try connecting the dish cables directly to your built-in Freesat TV and scan for free channels.
 However, if you have an older LG TV, you need to run the satellite cables through a receiver to your TV.

 There is basically a simple 3 step process to follow, which involves: